MIKNOTAURO/astronomer-ee/docs/pages/guides/rbac.md

 `owner`, `admin`, `user`.
 These are customizable for each Astronomer deployment as global options, and also definable on a team basis.

-### Teams
+### Workspaces

-Teams contain a group of Airflow Cluster Deployments, and are also linked to a group of users with designated roles.
+Workspaces contain a group of Airflow Cluster Deployments.
+The creator of the workspace can invite other users into it.

 ## Advanced Features